Getting Through the Home Inspection

 Other Important Home Inspection Checks

-- The home inspector will check the heating and cooling systems, making sure they work and commenting about their efficiency.
+- The home inspector will check the heating and cooling systems, making sure they work and commenting on their efficiency.

 - The home inspector will take a close look at the structure and foundation.